sadimanna/dinov2_nosetup/README.md

 [1] Change the backend to `gloo` from `nccl` in the `enable` method in `dinov2.dinov2.distributed.__init__.py`.
 Change `torch.distributed.init_process_group(backend='nccl')` to `torch.distributed.init_process_group(backend='gloo')`

-[2] The following change need to be made to PyTorch source file as a workaround for using the Gloo backend, otherwise the user may face error with the `all_gather_with_tensor' method which is not supported for Gloo backend.
+[2] The following change needs to be made to the PyTorch source file as a workaround for using the Gloo backend, otherwise, the user may face an error with the `all_gather_with_tensor` method which is not supported for Gloo backend.

 https://github.com/pytorch/pytorch/issues/74041